Public Safety Parking Services

 Direction and Distance

-When parallel parking, vehicles must have the proper wheels to the curb and face in the direction in which traffic is authorized.
+When parallel parking, vehicles must face in the direction in which traffic is authorized.

 Motor vehicles may be immediately towed from any campus area if allowed to stand in violation of local, state, or university regulations, or left in any position which constitutes a hazard; i.e., blocking a fire lane or fire hydrant, blocking or obstructing traffic flow, in a driveway, loading zone, service road, or otherwise tending to cause injury or danger to the public.